The Deed in Lieu of Foreclosure Process: How Credit Counseling Saved Us

 We needed to write the bank a letter of hardship explaining the situation and telling them that we would like to pursue a deed in lieu of foreclosure.
 Our credit counselor offered to write the letter and send it for us, and we graciously accepted.

 Amazingly, none of this help cost us a cent.
 Credit counseling companies do charge a small amount for some of their services.
-But because they are non-profits they can also help some people for free.
+However, because they’re non-profits, they can also help some people for free.

 If you’re in a tight financial spot and feel like you have nowhere to turn, don’t be afraid to reach out for help.
 Our credit counselor made us feel like we were in control when we felt like we were headed for an inevitable train wreck.
 We wouldn’t have been able to make such a big decision on our own.
 But now that it’s over, we can finally start moving ahead.